Electoral district (Canada)

-An electoral district in Canada is a geographical constituency upon which Canada's representative democracy is based.
+An electoral district in Canada is a geographical division upon which Canada's representative democracy is based.
 It is officially known in Canadian French as a circonscription but frequently called a comté ('county').
-In Canadian English it is also colloquially, and more commonly known as a riding or constituency.
+In Canadian English, it is also colloquially, and more commonly known as a riding or constituency.

-Each federal electoral district returns one Member of Parliament (MP) to the House of Commons of Canada; each provincial or territorial electoral district returns one representative—called, depending on the province or territory, Member of the Legislative Assembly (MLA), Member of the National Assembly (MNA), Member of Provincial Parliament (MPP) or Member of the House of Assembly (MHA)—to the provincial or territorial legislature.
+Each federal electoral district returns one Member of Parliament (MP) to the House of Commons of Canada; each provincial or territorial electoral district returns one representative—called, depending on the province or territory, Member of the Legislative Assembly (MLA), Member of the National Assembly (MNA) (Note: Used in Québec.), Member of Provincial Parliament (MPP) (Note: Used in Ontario.) or Member of the House of Assembly (MHA) (Note: Used in Newfoundland.)—to the provincial or territorial legislature.

 Beginning with the 2025 federal election, there have been 343 federal electoral districts in Canada.
 In provincial and territorial legislatures, the provinces and territories each set their own number of electoral districts independently of their federal representation.
-The province of Ontario currently defines most of its provincial electoral districts to align with federal boundaries; no other province does so, and even Ontario maintains a few variances from federal boundaries.
-The ward boundaries of Toronto City Council also correspond to federal electoral district boundaries, although they are numbered rather than using the federal names.
+The province of Ontario used to define most of its provincial electoral districts to align with federal boundaries; no other province does so, and even Ontario maintains a few variances from federal boundaries.
+However the practice stopped in 2024, when the Ford government did not follow the 2022 Canadian federal electoral redistribution and held the 2025 Ontario general election using the same 2012 Canadian federal electoral redistribution boundaries used in the previous provincial election.
+The ward boundaries of Toronto City Council also correspond to provincial electoral district boundaries.
+They are numbered with the provincial names in brackets.

-Elections Canada is the independent body set up by Parliament to oversee Canadian federal elections, while each province and territory has its own separate elections agency to oversee the provincial and territorial elections.
+Elections Canada is the independent body set up by Parliament to oversee Canadian federal elections, while each province and territory has its own separate elections agency, such as Elections Ontario, to oversee the provincial and territorial elections.